 Andorra has numerous ski resorts that come alive during winter.
 Whether you’re a resident or a tourist, it would be a shame to not experience the world-class skiing and snowboarding that the country has to offer.

 The “Ski Andorra Pass” is a singular ski pass that can give you entry to all Andorran slopes — currently totaling out 300 km.
-Residents obviously have lower costs for ski passes.
+Residents can enjoy discounted rates for ski passes.

-Other activities than you can enjoy all year round include:
+Other activities than you can enjoy throughout the year include: